pingcap/docs/dev/tidb-in-kubernetes/deploy/gcp-gke.md

 > **Warning:**
 >
 > The GKE support for multiple disks per node has [known issues](https://github.com/pingcap/tidb-operator/issues/684) that make it not ready for production usage.
-We are currently working hard to fix this issue.
+We are working to get GKE to resolve this issue.

 ## Prerequisites